them-es/i-toolbar/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 7.2

-<i> Toolbar is an easy to use Icon picker that integrates in the rich-text block toolbar.
+&lt;i&gt; Toolbar is an easy to use Icon picker that integrates in the rich-text block toolbar.
 Powered by Bootstrap Icons (MIT).

 == Description ==